tchwork/debug-bundle/Dumping-PHP-Data-en.md

 * `"__cutBy"` contains the number of truncated elements when the local structure has been cut by a depth or a length limit e.g.
-* `"__refs"` contains a map of internal references of the main structure (see later).
+* `"__refs"` contains a map of internal references of the main structure (see below).
 It should be present only at the last position at the lowest depth
 * `"__proto__"` has no special semantics but is reserved for compatibility with some browsers